 Ryan Melvin began working with Humane League Labs in July of 2017 as a Research Affiliate.
 He holds a B.S. in Physics and a B.A. in Religion-Philosophy from Birmingham-Southern College.
 Funded by the National Institutes of Health, Ryan is currently a Ph.D. candidate in Physics and an M.A. candidate in Statistics at Wake Forest University.
 He specializes in simulation and analysis of biological systems for the development of anti-cancer therapeutics and novel random-walk-based statistics on networks for targeted interventions.
 He has published original research and novel analysis methods in biology, chemistry, physics and statistics journals.

-During 2017, we will be announcing additional positions seeking creative and self-motivated individual to plan, design, conduct, analyze and report on research experiments in farm animal advocacy.
-The research associate will work with and report to the Director of Humane League Labs.
-The associate will also work with the rest of The Humane League staff, a dynamic and diverse team of activists.
-Requirements include an abiding commitment to the mission of The Humane League, very strong analytical skills, steadfast curiosity, demonstrable expertise in quantitative methods in research, and a disposition that favors evidence-based reasoning and critical thinking.
+During 2017, we will be announcing additional positions seeking creative and self-motivated individuals to plan, design, conduct, analyze and report on research experiments in farm animal advocacy.
+Requirements for our positions will include an abiding commitment to the mission of The Humane League, very strong analytical skills, steadfast curiosity, demonstrable expertise in quantitative methods in research, and a disposition that favors evidence-based reasoning and critical thinking.
 Please stay tuned by subscribing to our blog/newsletter and keeping a watch on The Humane League's page on job openings.